iSatishYadav/jekyll-now/_posts/2020-01-13-getting-started-with-couchbase-linq2couchbase-aspnetcore-dependency-injection.md

 ---
 layout: post
-title: How to get started with [Couchbase][Couchbase Home Page] with ASP.NET Core using [Linq2Couchbase][Linq2Couchbase Github Page] AND Dependency Injection
+title: How to get started with Couchbase with ASP.NET Core 3 using Linq2Couchbase AND Dependency Injection
 ---

 ## Introduction